AgentXCO2-Dev/DeepSeek-Personal/README.md

 **Modified DeepSeek AI with long‑term memory.**

-A private, password‑protected AI assistant built on Groq, with persistent chat history, code block support, and built‑in guardrails.
+A private, password‑protected AI assistant built on DeepSeek & Mistral, with persistent chat history, code block support, and built‑in guardrails.

 ## ✨ Features
 - 🧠 Long‑term memory (in‑memory with context retrieval)